 CV = 9,523.80

-- It also compares the future earnings with today’s dollar value.
+- It compares the future earnings with today’s dollar value.

-- It helps in selecting the most profitable project.
+- It helps select the most profitable project.

 This technique has a few limitations.